karlwettin/carto-style-hydda/README.md

   * Perhaps capitals only at z2?
   * Prioritize cities with great population
 * OSM is missing most all forest, e.g. no Taiga nor Amazon.
 Attempt to find a coarse data set with polygons that can be cut at coastlines and make holes for mountains and lakes, for use at z0-z9 or so.
+* Find a fitting non-green color schema for desserts and dry land.
+Lighter shades of grey?